 We are proud of the quality of our doctoral students and the training they receive.
-As a PhD candidate, you will share in the excitement of discovery as you collaborate with our faculty on cutting-edge research.
+As an Electrical Engineering PhD candidate in our department, you will share in the excitement of discovery as you collaborate with our faculty on cutting-edge research.
 You will also acquire strong independent research skills and begin to develop your reputation within your area’s larger research community.

 Because the advisor-graduate relationship is the cornerstone of a successful PhD experience, all new PhD candidates are carefully matched with faculty advisors, based on mutual research interests.